Introducing Waterless Urinals to the North American Market

 As to results:

-- Year over year sales of the company’s key products has increased, even during difficult economic times.
+- Year-over-year sales of the company’s key products have increased, even during tough economic times.
 (Because this is confidential information, we have been asked not to reveal actual percentages).

 - People no longer draw a blank when they hear the words “waterless urinals.”
-Just about everyone knows what a waterless urinal is today.
+About everyone knows what a waterless urinal is today.